davidscarth/edge-ai-study/TEST.md

 # secure-edge-ai-study
+Version 0.1-test<br>
+8/11/2025

 ## Objective
-A feasibility study for running chat-oriented LLMs on highly resource-constrained hardware.
+Perform a feasibility study for running chat-oriented LLMs on highly resource-constrained hardware.

 I will also use this exercise as a way to test setting up a self-contained LLM server.